harmindersinghnijjar/kb-blog-portfolio-mkdocs/docs/blog/posts/1b6bmsxkq.md

 ---
 title: How to Write a Simple Woodcutting Script Using DreamBot API in 2024
 description: A step-by-step guide to creating a simple woodcutting script using the DreamBot API in 2024.
-authors: [harmindersinghnijjar]
+authors:
+  - harmindersinghnijjar
+date:
-date: 2024-01-30
+  created: 2024-01-30
-tags: [DreamBot, Java, Woodcutting, Scripting]
+tags:
+  - DreamBot
+  - Java
+  - Woodcutting
+  - Scripting
-categories: [DreamBot, Java, Woodcutting, Scripting]
+categories:
+  - DreamBot
+  - Java
+  - Woodcutting
+  - Scripting
 toc: true
 comments: true
 ---